phsheth/phsheth.github.io/_posts/C1W1_draft1.md

 1. Two types of variables:

     a.
 Numerical (Quantitative): These are values collected over time and can be added, subtracted, averaged.
 Examples: Temperature or pressure readings.
 Stock market prices, etc. They can be sub-categorised as:

-        i.
-Continuous: Infinite number of values in a given range
+        -   Continuous: Infinite number of values in a given range

-        ii.
-Discreet: Specific set of numeric values.
+        -   Discreet: Specific set of numeric values.

     b.
 Categorical (Qualitative): These can be ratings or levels.
 Arithmetic operations are not possible of these.
 They can be sub-categorised as: